Apobletee/Apobletee.github.io/_teaching/MicroeconomicsII.md

 location: "City, Country"
 ---

-This is the third course on Microeconomics, in this course you will see Exchange Economy, Public Goods and others.
+This is the third course Microeconomics, in this course you will see Exchange Economy, Public Goods and others.
+Click here to see the exercises.

 TAs
 ======